Knighted Student, Gentry, Returning Parents/Adults, & Adults/Chaperones

 3. All alum knights/gentries must be in costume from Wednesday at 2pm through Saturday at 11am.
 Suggestions can be found here.
 Colleen has a lending wardrobe of clothing and cloaks available for the knights/gentries.

-4. All alum knights/gentries must be accompanied by a paying parent/chaperone.
+5. All alum knights/gentries must be accompanied by a paying parent/chaperone.
+Chaperones must stay on site through out the event and are expected to join the adult volunteers in signing up for shifts.
 The alum-knights/gentries will sleep in the same area (tent or cabin) as their parent/chaperone.

-5. At the discretion of the parent/chaperone, an alum knight/getnry may have a cellphone.
+6. At the discretion of the parent/chaperone, an alum knight/gentry may have a cellphone.
 All cellphones must be kept out of site of squires.

 Alum knights & gentries must remember at all times that they are an example to the young squires.
 Modeling the virtues and conducting themselves in an upright manner is essential.